2MASS 19281982−2640123

-2MASS 19281982-2640123 is a Sun-like star located in the area of Sagittarius constellation where the Wow!
+2MASS 19281982−2640123 is a Sun-like star located in the area of Sagittarius constellation where the Wow!
 Signal is most widely believed to have originated.
 The star was identified in a 2022 paper as the most similar to the Sun out of the three solar analogs found inside the sky region.
-Located 1,800 light years away, it was estimated to be only 130 light years away from Claudio Maccone's estimation where a communicative civilization is most likely to exist.
+The star is 1,800 light years away; this is approximately 132 light years away from Claudio Maccone's estimation of where the closest communicative civilization to Earth is most likely to exist per his calculated solution to the Drake Equation.